Rules of the Workers' Party of Korea: 4th party Conference

 Ideology was elaborated at the 4th party Conference in 2012, when Kimilsungism–Kimjongilism became "the only guiding idea of the party" in the rules.

 7th party Congress

 At the 7th party Congress on 9 May 2016, the rules was amended "as required by the developing reality."
 The dual-track policy of pursuing both economic growth and nuclear weapons capacity was added to the Charter.
 Secretary titles were made Chairmen and Vice-Chairmen in both the central and municipal levels.
 The Secretariat was named the Executive Policy Bureau.
 The First Secretary of the party became Chairman of the Workers' Party.

 8th party Congress

 The 8th party Congress held in 2021 again amended the party rules.
 It changed the leader of the party from Chairman to General Secretary, established a post called First Secretary, mostly removed mentions of Kim Il Sung, Kim Jong Il and Kim Jong Un, removed a line calling for a revolution in South Korea, and reasserted its commitment to communism.

+9th party Congress

+The 9th party Congress held in 2026 amended the party rules.
+The amendments included the incorporation of the five-point Party-building line in the new era.

+All references to Kimilsungism–Kimjongilism have been removed.
+Furthermore, all provisions mentioning South Korea—including the demand for the withdrawal of U.S. forces from the Korean Peninsula—have been deleted.